SamEdgemon/SportsAnalytics/baseball/Blog3_Eras/index.md

 run;
 ```

-This aggregation step is critical.
-We are no longer analyzing teams—we are analyzing eras.
+*This aggregation step is critical.
+We are no longer analyzing teams; we are analyzing eras.*

-Defining the Eras
+**Defining the Eras in Code**

-Before visualizing the data, we explicitly encode baseball history into the dataset.
+Before visualizing the data, we explicitly encode baseball history (Eras) into the dataset.

 ``` SAS
 data avgRPG (keep=yearID era avgRPG);